 Unrestricted Fund Balance - Committed Fund Balance, Assigned Fund Balance, and Unassigned Fund Balance where the only constraint on spending, if any, is imposed by the Metro Government itself.

-Unusual, Unanticipated, and Unforeseen Expenditures (or "One-Time Emergencies") - one-time non-recurring losses resulting from events beyond the Metropolitan Government's control for which funding is necessary to keep essential infrastructure/facilities in continued service or maintain continued delivery of essential services.
+Unusual, Unanticipated, and Unforeseen Expenditures -non- recurring losses resulting from events beyond the Metropolitan Government's control for which funding is necessary to keep essential infrastructure/facilities in continued service or maintain continued delivery of essential services.